PavanRangani/docs/docs/prd/philanthropy/overview.md

 Status of the all the payments will be `Pending`

+Start date is not available then show `No Scheduled Payments Avaialble` message.

-Allows to define amount of each payment.
+Allows to define grant amount of each payment.
 Doesn't allow to change date.

 ##### Custom Grant Payment